prevwong/craft.js/packages/docs/docs/concepts/user-components.md

 ### Linked nodes vs Child nodes

 It's important to know that this is not a child Node like what we have seen all the while before this.
-A child Node is passed and rendered in it's parent's `children` prop whereas this directly part of its parent's render method.
+A child Node is passed and rendered in its parent's `children` prop whereas this is directly part of its parent's render method.

 ```jsx {4}
 const Hero = ({background, title}) => {